ADD CONDITION

 Delon Blue Ice Analgesic Gel is used for the temporary relief of minor aches and pains of muscles and joints.

-How should I apply Delon Blue Ice Analgesic Gel?
+How should I use Delon Blue Ice Analgesic Gel?

-For adults and children 2 years of age and older, apply to the affected area not more than 3 to 4 times daily.
-For children under 2 years of age, consult a doctor.
+Adults and children 2 years of age and older should apply it to the affected area not more than 3 to 4 times daily.
+Children under 2 years of age should consult a doctor.

 Stop use and ask a doctor if your condition worsens or if symptoms persist for more than 7 days or clear up and occur again within a few days.

-Is it safe to use Delon Blue Ice Analgesic Gel during pregnancy or breastfeeding?
+Can I use Delon Blue Ice Analgesic Gel if I am pregnant or breastfeeding?

 What should I do if Delon Blue Ice Analgesic Gel is swallowed?